clearpath-docs/boxer-sphinx-tutorials/doc/BoxerStartup.rst

 Launch Files
 ------------

-The second major modification point is the ``/etc/ros/kinetic/ros.d`` directory.
+The second major modification point is the ``/etc/ros/noetic/ros.d`` directory.
 This location contains the launch files associated with the ``ros`` background job.
 If you add launch files here, they will be launched with Boxer's startup.

-However, it's important to note that in the default configuration, any launch files you add may only reference ROS software installed in ``/opt/ros/kinetic``.
-If you want to launch something from workspace in the home directory, you must change ``/etc/ros/setup.bash`` to source that workspace's setup file rather than the one from ``opt``.
+However, it's important to note that in the default configuration, any launch files you add may only reference ROS software installed in ``/opt/ros/noetic``.
+If you want to launch something from workspace in the home directory, you must edit ``/etc/ros/setup.bash`` to source that workspace's setup file after the one from ``/opt``.

 Adding URDF
 -----------

 There are two possible approaches to augmenting Boxer's URDF.
-The first is that you may simply set the ``MOOSE_URDF_EXTRAS`` environment variable in ``/etc/ros/setup.bash``.
+The first is that you may simply set the ``BOXER_URDF_EXTRAS`` environment variable in ``/etc/ros/setup.bash``.
 By default, it points to an empty dummy file, but you can point it to a file of additional links and joints which you would like mixed into Boxer's URDF (via xacro) at runtime.